Website domain and hosting requests

 In order to cater for these hosting requests the following process has been implemented:

-- The originator of the request needs to document the rationale in the online website (non T4), domain, URL or hosting space form on ASK.
+- The originator of the request needs to document the rationale in the online Request a website (non T4), domain, URL or hosting space form on ASK.
 By completing this form the Web Officer for the Faculty (FWO) or organisational unit will be asked to approve it.

 - If approved by the Faculty Web Officer, the exception request will be submitted to the relevant team in ICT to process the application.
 If additional information is required this will be requested from the Faculty Web Officers or ICT.
 The requester will be notified of progress.